-Children's Hospital endeavors to conduct formal background and credentialing checks on all employees, Medical Staff members and certain vendors/contractors.
-Children's Hospital reserves the right to deny employment or continued employment or Medical Staff membership or work/contracts for goods or services to any individual who fails to meet our standards.
-See also "Excluded Parties," at pages 10-11.
+The Hospital endeavors to conduct formal background and credentialing checks on all employees, Medical Staff members and certain vendors/contractors.
+The Hospital reserves the right to deny employment or continued employment or Medical Staff membership or work/contracts for goods or services to any individual who fails to meet our standards.
+See also "Excluded Parties," at page 14.